 About the 2012 National Sample Survey of Nurse Practitioners (NSSNP) Methods and Data

-Since 1977, HRSA’s Bureau of Health Professions has conducted the National Sample Survey of Registered Nurses approximately every four years.
+Since 1977, HRSA’s Bureau of Health Workforce has conducted the National Sample Survey of Registered Nurses approximately every four years.
 Despite the rapid growth of Nurse Practitioners (NPs) and the central role they play in assuring access to care, very little is known about their supply, distribution and contributions to the health care system.
 The National Center undertook a national sample survey of NPs in 2012, which collected detailed information on U.S. Nurse Practitioners to address data gaps in education, training, employment, and practice patterns of this population.

 Approximately 13,000 NPs completed the 2012 NSSNP questionnaire and HRSA is pleased to offer this rich data source to the public through downloadable public-use data files.